-Your round-ups are held securely by Wisr until the month’s accumulated round-ups are deposited (less any fees) into your registered Debt Account by the 7th day of the calendar month (or the next business day if a non-business day).
+Your round-ups are held securely by Wisr until the month’s accumulated round-ups are deposited (less any fees) into your registered Debt Account in the first week of the calendar month.

-Your accumulated round-ups are deposited into your nominated Debt Account by the 7th day of the calendar month (or the next business day if a non-business day).
+Your accumulated round-ups are paid into your nominated Debt Account in the first week of the month.
 It can take up to 3 business days (but usually 24 hours) for your round-ups to reach your Debt Account.
 If you’re paying into a credit card via BPAY, payments will look like regular BPAY payments, so you can match them by amount when you tap the Transactions menu to see your debits and payments lists.

-If any of your registered Round-up, Funding or Debt Account changes for any reason, you can update these details through the ‘My Account’ section in the menu options within the app.
+If any of your linked Spending, Funding or Debt account login details change, you can update them through the My Account section in the app Menu.

-You can unlink or choose a new Funding Account by accessing ‘My Account’ then ‘Funding Account’ in the menu and tapping ‘change’ in the top right-hand corner.
+You can unlink or choose a new Funding Account by accessing ‘My Account’ then ‘Funding Account’ in the menu and tapping ‘EDIT’ in the top right-hand corner.
 If you have any round-up amounts accumulated, you must have a Funding Account registered.

-You can unlink or choose a new Debt Account by accessing ‘My Account’ then ‘Funding Account’ in the menu and tapping ‘change’ in the top right-hand corner.
-If you have any round-up amounts accumulated or money held by Wisr on your behalf, you must have a Debt Account registered.
+You can update your Debt Account details by accessing ‘My Account’ then ‘Debt Account’ in the menu and tapping ‘Edit’ in the top right-hand corner.

 At this time, Wisr only pays down one debt at a time.
 If you have multiple debts, you can find resources online at https://www.moneysmart.gov.au/ which may help you to determine which debt to pay down first.